Paola62010/hangman/README.md

 The game has been thoroughly tested by following these steps:

-- Enter incorrect input for game difficulty, or simply click enter, and verify that a message is returned that advises the user to use one of the valid options.
+- Enter incorrect input for game difficulty, or simply click enter, and verify that a message is returned that advises the player to use one of the valid options.

-- Enter game difficulty and make sure that the hidden word is displayed correctly: 4 character word for the easy level, 6 characters for the medium level and 8 characters for the hard level.
+- Enter game difficulty and make sure that the hidden word is displayed correctly: 4 character word for the easy level (4 dashes), 6 characters for the medium level (6 dashes) and 8 characters for the hard level (8 dashes).

 - Make sure that the first image shown after selecting the difficulty level is the woodwork.